Responsive design is now the industry standard for web design. But it wasn’t always that way.

 Today, we’ll take a quick trip through time to 2014.
 We’ll dive deep into the design and launch of the world’s first responsive airline site.
 You’ll see every detail and decision that lead to one of the most influential web projects in the past couple years.
 The best practices still ring true today.

-Bottom-line results and awards for the first ever responsive airline website, and explosive growth for Work & Co, now a team of more than 100 who still work with Virgin America.
+Bottom-line results and awards for the first ever responsive airline website, and explosive growth for Work & Co, now a team of more than 100 who still work with Alaska Airlines.

 Photo credit: Work & Co

 We spoke with Felipe Memoria, Work & Co’s Founding Partner, about one of the agency’s most popular projects.
-This is the story of how collaborative design helped push Virgin America to a successful IPO.
+This is the story of how collaborative design helped push Alaska Airlines to a successful IPO.

 Ongoing: Designing for the Extremes